Shaukat-AB/calculator/README.md

-#calculator
+#Calculator

-Calculator repository contains a web based calculator made using HTML, CSS, JavaScript.
+Calculator repository contains an online calculator made using HTML, CSS, JavaScript.
+It provides basic and advance mathematical functions, it can be used with keyboard, or by clicking onscreen buttons.